If you own a vehicle, you definitely understand how painfully expensive it is to maintain it.

 If you’re going to drive to make money, one of the most important things you should do is to use some form of mileage tracking app.

-Personally, I recommend Hurdlr, a freemium mileage tracking app that makes it easy to track your income, mileage, taxes-owed, and find tax deductions.
+Personally, I recommend Everlance, a freemium mileage tracking app that makes it easy to track your income, mileage, taxes-owed, and find tax deductions.

 Mileage tracking can lead to some pretty awesome tax deductions, so you’re doing yourself a huge disservice if you don’t do any tracking.